 Further details can be found here.

-TA Requests , Markers, dditional TA lines
+TA Requests to include: Graders, Marker, Additional TA lines

-Undergraduate funding (currently requested under the “Graduate Teaching Assistant” heading)

 BEST PRACTICES

 Label the Request Title with the session of the request at the beginning (Sp19, Su19, Fa19, etc.)

 Winter session requests should be labeled as such (ex: Wi19….) but entered under the Fall category, since only available options are Spring, Fall, and Academic Year

+If you have an instructional funding request for a role that would be assigned to an undergraduate student (i.e. marker), the request should be made under the “Graduate Teaching Assistant” for the correct routing path

 SUBMITTING A MAX REQUEST